The 20 Types of Finches Found in the United States! (2021)

 - In summer, males are a vivid yellow with a black cap and black wings.
-Females are a duller yellow and lack a black cap.
+Females are a duller yellow without a black cap.

 - In winter, both sexes look the same and turn a pale brown/olive color.
-They are identified by their black wings and white wing bar.
+They’re identified by their black wings and white wing bar.

 These small and colorful finches are relatively common in the United States.

-And luckily, American Goldfinches are fairly easy to attract to bird feeders!
-Try offering their favorite foods, sunflower kernels and Nyjer seed, which not many other birds eat.
+And luckily, American Goldfinches are relatively easy to attract to bird feeders!
+Try offering their favorite foods, sunflower kernels and Nyjer seed, which many other birds don’t eat.

 It’s also helpful to include bird feeders specially designed for goldfinches.
 These small birds are easily scared off by larger “bullies.”
-They will appreciate having places that only they can use!
+They’ll appreciate having places that only they can use!
 I like the fact they can feed in any position, even upside down.